NCR-1/Discord-Weather-Bot/README.md

 # Discord-Weather-Bot

-Simple discord bot to get weather report and schedule weather notifications using OpenWeather API
+Discord bot to get weather report and schedule weather notifications using OpenWeather API